 "Sergeant Cuff's immovable eyes never stirred from off her face." — twentieth illustration for Wilkie Collins's The Moonstone: A Romance.
 A wood-engraving by Harper & Bros. house illustrators; signed "CB."
 14.5 cm high by 11.4 cm wide.
+(4 ¾ by 4 ½ inches).
 Second illustration for the seventh instalment in Harper's Weekly: A Journal of Civilization (15 February 1868).
 Chapter 12 in "First Period.
 The Loss of the Diamond (1848), The Events related by Gabriel Betteredge," p.
-101. [Here, for the first time, the celebrated London detective, a police official who studies even the smallest details of a crime scene with a forensic mind-set, interviews Rachel Verinder.]
-Scanned image and text by Philip V. Allingham.
-[You may use this image without prior permission for any scholarly or educational purpose as long as you (1) credit the person who scanned the image and (2) link your document to this URL in a web document or cite it in a print one.]
-Click on image to enlarge it.
+101; in volume, p.
+58. [Here, for the first time, the celebrated London detective, a police official who studies even the smallest details of a crime scene with a forensic mind-set, interviews Rachel Verinder.]
+Click on the images to enlarge them.

 "Having answered your question, miss," says the Sergeant, "I beg leave to make an inquiry in my turn.
 There is a smear on the painting of your door, here.
 Do you happen to know when it was done? or who did it?"